ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/read-documents-and-web-pages-using-the-screen-reader.md

 ## Read documents using caret mode

-To read the content of any document, use the application's built-in caret navigation mode.
-As you navigate within the text of the document, Orca presents your new location.
+In caret mode, also known as caret browsing or caret navigation, you navigate a document using the text cursor (caret).
+You move the cursor using the arrow keys.
+As you navigate within the text of the document, Orca presents your current location.

-Enabling Caret Navigation in an Application

-Not all applications have caret navigation enabled by default.
-For many GNOME applications, caret navigation can be toggled on and off by pressing F7.

-As a result, you are likely already familiar with how to read a document using Orca.
-For instance:
+Enable caret navigation:

+* Applications with text input, such as text editors and word processors, enable caret navigation by default.
+The caret is the text cursor that you use to enter text in the window.
+* In many GNOME applications and in web browser such as Firefox and Chrome, you can enable caret navigation by pressing {kbd}`F7`.
+* For other applications, consult their documentation.

+Read the document using caret navigation:

-* Use Left and Right to move and read by character.
+* Use {kbd}`Left` and {kbd}`Right` to move and read by character.

-* Use Ctrl+Left and Ctrl+Right to move and read by word.
+* Use {kbd}`Ctrl+Left` and {kbd}`Ctrl+Right` to move and read by word.

-* Use Up and Down to move and read by line.
+* Use {kbd}`Up` and {kbd}`Down` to move and read by line.

-* Use Shift in combination with the above commands to select and unselect text.
+* Use {kbd}`Shift` in combination with the previous commands to select and unselect text.

-In addition to reading a document by caret navigation, you may find it helpful to read, spell, and obtain the Unicode value for the current text.
-You can do these things through Orca's Flat Review feature.
+To read, spell, and obtain the Unicode value for the current text, or to read the whole document, refer to {ref}`orca-examine-a-window`.

-Finally, in order to have Orca speak the entire document from your present location, use the Say All command.
-It, along with a more complete listing of Orca's commands for accessing document text, can be found in the Reading Commands guide.

 ## Examine text formatting